sparkbox/standard/services/divshot/README.md

 ![](http://files-misc.s3.amazonaws.com/env.gif)

 Once this token is set up the `deployment` command in our `circle.yml` file: `node_modules/.bin/divshot push production --token $DIVSHOT_TOKEN` will push to Divshot correctly.

+You can run this locally to test things out to make sure your token is working correctly.

 ### Debugging